 - more soy sauce-fried ramen noodles with soy sauce tastes amazing, but adding even more soy sauce can be even better!
 You can even make your own soy sauce to use if you really wanted to.

-- use different noodles-the recipe says ramen noodles, but if you want to use leftover spaghetti noodles or angel hair noodles, you can skip the boiling part and just go straight to the frying part.
+- use different noodles-the recipe says instant ramen noodles as this is an instant ramen upgrade, but if you want to use leftover spaghetti noodles or angel hair noodles, you can skip the boiling part and just go straight to the frying part.
 This may taste slightly different without the broth part.
 If you want to soak them in a little chicken broth before frying to get the flavor back, you can do that as well.

 - fridge-store this ramen recipe in an air tight container in the refrigerator for up to one week

-- freezer-I have not tried freezing this fried ramen recipe.
+- freezer-I have not tried freezing this fried ramen.
 If you would like to try it, go for it!
 Let me know how it goes.

 Fried Ramen Noodles with Beef